vviikk/vviikk.github.io/pages/INDEX.md

 - Spearheaded a culture of writing good code with performance and usability as pillars.
 - Planned sprints and delegated tasks across the front-end team, and delivering features 4-5 sprints ahead of schedule.
 - Developed a reusable library of UX components within the first couple of sprints so that there was minimal to no front-end effort at the later stages of the project.
 Guided the team to build highly configurable and reusable components.
-- Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments and had a 90% test coverage when our deliverable limit was 80%.
+- Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments whilst having 90% test coverage when our deliverable limit was 80%.
 - Streamlined team output by using an assembly-line mindset when managing task delegation.
 The payoff: we closed every sprint by delivering impressive work, consistently, keeping morale and confidence high.
 - Involved heavily with DevOps and build automation as I feel right at home on the command line.

 > I am a higher-order function.
+We all are.

 ---